Man-Sinh-Lee/mastering-kubernetes-4e/ch07/README.md

-Here is a summary of Chapter 7, "Running Stateful Applications with Kubernetes," from *Mastering Kubernetes, Fourth Edition*:
+Here is a summary of Chapter 7, "Running Stateful Applications with Kubernetes"

 ### **Stateful versus Stateless Applications in Kubernetes**
 - **Stateless Applications**: These applications do not manage or persist data within the cluster.
 Data is often stored in memory or outside the cluster, and containers accessing it are interchangeable.